-This was important to Even because as a Responsible Earned Wage Access provider, we want to decrease our members’ reliance on on-demand pay by helping them build the savings they need to cover expenses that might come up between paychecks.
+This was important to Even because as a provider of employer-sponsored earned wage access (also known as EWA or on-demand pay), we want to decrease our members’ reliance on on-demand pay.
+We do that by helping employees build the savings they need to cover expenses that might come up between paychecks.
 In other words, even though we are happy to provide members with the flexibility and convenience of on-demand pay, Even’s real goal is to help them develop the financial health (and savings!) to not need it.

-This latest FHN research project focused on how to increase savings among new employees at companies that offer Even’s Responsible Earned Wage Access platform as a benefit.
+This latest FHN research project focused on how to increase savings among new employees at companies that offer Even’s employer-sponsored EWA platform as a financial benefit.

 How do we encourage employees to save when we aren’t able to auto-enroll them in an automatic savings program?